-Note: I’m out of stock on the brewers right now, but you can still order and I’ll ship as soon as I get them.
-I was told I would have them by the end of April, but it looks like it will be some time in May.
-Apologies for the delay.
+Note: I’m out of stock on the brewers right now, but you can still order and I’ll ship as soon as I get them, hopefully some time in July.

 Canadians buy here

 There are tens of thousands of different species of microorganisms that have a huge part to play in the health of your garden.

 They kill diseases, feed and protect plants, improve the soil, and perform a long list of other jobs.

 In 2006, I was running my organic gardening business and learning that my clients’ gardens were deficient in proper biology.

 And luckily I had just finished reading ‘The Compost Tea Brewing Manual’ and studying compost tea in general, and discovered the importance of bringing these important microorganisms back into the garden.

 So I decided to try it.
 I started with the highly recommended KIS compost tea brewer – one of the first and still best tea brewers on the market (based on independent lab testing) – and I never looked back.

 Even compost tea guru Elaine Ingham of Soil FoodWeb Inc. recommends the KIS brewer as being one of the best brewers.

 “The KIS brewers are extremely easy to set up and use, very easy to clean, and make great teas by extracting all the species of bacteria, fungi, protozoa, and nematodes present in the compost into the tea.
 Using the right resources, the KIS brewer can get fantastic fungal biomass growing in their tea maker.